 Sub-clinical hypothyroidism, with raised thyroid stimulating hormone (TSH) levels but mild or absent overt symptoms, has been found to be more common among vegans than the general population.
 Most vegans have low iodine intakes but a significant minority consume excessive amounts of iodine from seaweed, particularly kelp.
 Both low and excessively high iodine intakes in vegans have been linked to elevated TSH levels.
 The optimal range for TSH appears to be 1-2 mIU/l with values below 0.5 suggesting hyperthyroidism and values above 5 suggesting hypothyroidism.

-Various theories have been proposed to explain reduced fertility among vegetarians and vegans: possible vitamin deficiencies (such as vitamin B12); increased use of soy (contains phyto-oestrogens); increased pesticide consumption through a diet high in fruits and vegetables.
+Various theories have been proposed to explain reduced fertility among vegetarians and vegans: possible vitamin deficiencies (such as vitamin B12); increased use of soy (contains phyto-estrogens); increased pesticide consumption through a diet high in fruits and vegetables.

 For longer-term vegans who have not been too careful about consuming enough B12 (in the form of supplements or fortified foods), it would be wise to have B12 levels assessed and to commence dietary supplementation immediately.
 Some 80% of people who have been vegan for over 2 years have a functional B12 deficiency, meaning their homocysteine is too high.